 Built in 1991, it is one of the older “modern skyscrapers”.
 In fact, it is often considered the second true skyscraper to have been built in London.

 Today, the building continues to be primarily office space with some retail on the lower level.
-There is unfortunately no observation areas.
+There are unfortunately no observation areas.

 Located in Southwark near Tower Bridge, City Hall is the headquarters for the Mayor of London and the London Assembly.
 Opened in 2002, its unusual bulbous shape was designed to help the building with sustainability.